sappleg/corkboard/README.md

-# cork-board
+# corkboard
-List of wines drank and travels spent with Chloe Johansen
+A list of wines drank and adventures taken with Chloe Johansen